Haflier/inventory-control-system/README.md

 Whenever the inventory level falls below a predefined reorder point **s**, a replenishment order is automatically placed.

-The ordered quantity is
+The ordered quantity is:

-[
-OrderSize = S - Inventory
+`OrderSize = S - Inventory`
-]

 where